 In 2009, the UC Berkeley Foundation created the Berkeley Endowment Management Company (BEMCO) as a non-profit subsidiary to manage the investment of endowment funds given in support of Berkeley’s mission of teaching, research, and public service.

-A full time, professional investment team ensures the highest quality stewardship of assets private donors have already entrusted to the UC Berkeley Foundation, and those that will come from ongoing fundraising efforts, including the $3 billion Campaign for Berkeley.
+A full time, professional investment team ensures the highest quality stewardship of assets private donors have already entrusted to the UC Berkeley Foundation, and those that will come from ongoing fundraising efforts.

 “The creation of the Berkeley Endowment Management Company is a turning point for the UC Berkeley Foundation endowment,” said Scott Biddy, president of the UCBF.
 “With state support that accounts for a diminishing share of the campus budget, the University needs a variety of revenue streams to achieve a stable and secure financial future, and managing and building the endowment is key to this objective.”